Meet the Team

 During that time, I have seen many businesses come and go and watched many community groups flourish and others sadly disappear.

-It is a great job and like many, has its highs and lows.
+Sometimes It was a great job and like many, has its highs and lows.

 Deadlines every week can be difficult.
 I mean totally frustrating, hair-pulling type difficult, along with sleepless nights worrying about mistakes that can never be corrected.
 Luckily, Joseph Fry invented chocolate bars in 1847.
 There is nothing more special (or fattening) than sharing tonnes of chocolate amid chaos on the print day with my wonderful workmates.
 It’s how we all get high!